lyons89/awesome-proteomics/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 # awesome-proteomics
-An awesome list of proteomics tools and resources
+An awesome list of proteomics tools and resources.

 I've been analyzing large scale proteomics data sets for over 5 years now.
 I've recently stumbled upon these awesome lists and wanted to make an in-depth one for proteomics.